GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 done
 ```

-#### Out-of-the-Box Data Agents

-Leverage BigQuery's built-in agents to simplify data interaction.

-- **Data Engineering Agent:** Create a new *Pipeline* in Bigquery that creates the view `average_waiting_time` in `disney` dataset by joining `waiting_times` and `disneyland_attractions` to calculate the average waiting_time per attraction, using the agent's assistance.
-- **Conversational Analytics Agent:** Create and publish an agent called `my_disney_friend` in the BigQuery *Agents* tab.
-Ask it questions like: *"What's the average waiting time per attraction?"*

 ### Success Criteria

 - Successful query of BigQuery data from within AlloyDB using a foreign table.

+## Challenge 14: Automated Data Engineering Agents

+### Introduction

+Use BigQuery's Data Engineering Agent to automate the creation of data pipelines and views.

+### Description

+#### Data Engineering Agent

+Create a new *Pipeline* in Bigquery that creates the view `average_waiting_time` in `disney` dataset by joining `waiting_times` and `disneyland_attractions` to calculate the average waiting_time per attraction, using the agent's assistance.
+Once the pipeline is defined, apply the changes and run it to create the view.

+### Success Criteria

 - A BigQuery view `average_waiting_time` created with the help of the Data Engineering Agent.

+## Challenge 15: Conversational Analytics Agents

+### Introduction

+Build a Conversational Analytics agent in BigQuery to interact with your data using natural language.

+### Description

+Create and publish an agent called `my_disney_friend` in the BigQuery *Agents* tab.
+Ask it questions like: *"What's the average waiting time per attraction?"*

+### Success Criteria

 - A published and functional Conversational Analytics Agent.

-## Challenge 7: Intelligent Interaction & Agents
+## Challenge 16: Rapid Development with Gemini-CLI

 ### Introduction

-The final stage!
-You'll use professional developer tools and build a custom AI agent that can act on your data.
+Use the power of AI in your terminal to explore data and prototype dashboards.

 ### Description

-#### Developer Experience with Gemini-CLI

 [Gemini-CLI](https://geminicli.com/) is an open-source AI agent for your terminal.